DhiegoFC/IoT_for_Embedded_Devices/lessons/week_02/sources/README.md

 ![WiFi Network](../../../images/week_02_WiFi_LAN.png)

-# SSH Service on VirtualBox network (in case of not having WiFi connectivy in Armbian TVBox)
+# SSH Service on VirtualBox network (in case of not having WiFi connectivy on Armbian TVBox)

 The pictures shows two Virtual Machines (VM) running on VirtualBox:
 1. One VM running Debian 12 (bookworm) with Graphical Interface (GUI).